krishnab63/student_enrollment_form-project/README.md

 Frontend: HTML, JavaScript
 Backend: JSONPowerDB

 Benefits of using JsonPowerDB
 Simplest way to retrieve data in a JSON format.
-Schema-free, Simple to use, Nimble and In-Memory database.
 It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
-It is low level (raw) form of data and is also human readable.

 It helps developers in faster coding, in-turn reduces development cost.